 Obstetrics and Prenatal Care

-Routine Tests Performed
+Prenatal Care and Routine Tests

 - Blood tests.
 In addition to checking your blood type, routine blood tests can detect a rubella infection, HIV or other STDs, blood glucose levels and cystic fibrosis.
 Regular blood tests also allow your prenatal care provider to check hemoglobin and hematocrit levels and perform antibody screening.